 Can copper pipes freeze and burst?

 Yes.
-Copper is prone to freezing, and the expansion and contraction caused by temperature changes can lead to leaks or pipe failure.
-Proper insulation of copper pipes, especially in crawlspaces and unheated areas, is essential to prevent this problem.
+Copper is prone to freezing, and the expansion and contraction caused by repeated temperature changes can lead to leaks or pipe failure over time.
+Proper insulation of copper pipes, especially in crawlspaces, exterior walls, and other unheated areas, is essential to prevent this problem.
+In the Triangle area of North Carolina, winters are generally mild, but temperatures do drop low enough to put uninsulated copper at risk during cold snaps.
+If your crawlspace is not well insulated and heated during winter months, freeze protection for copper pipes needs to be part of your plan.

 Why are copper pipes sometimes stolen?

-Copper is a highly recyclable and valuable metal.
-Because it can be sold for a significant amount, copper pipes are a target for theft, particularly in vacant or partially insulated homes.
-Keeping your home’s security system active helps reduce this risk.
+Copper is a highly recyclable and valuable metal that can be sold for a significant amount at scrap yards and recycling facilities.
+This makes copper pipes a target for theft, particularly in vacant homes, properties under renovation, or buildings with accessible crawlspaces.
+Keeping your home’s security system active and ensuring accessible pipe areas are secured helps reduce this risk.
+If you are buying a home that has been vacant for any period of time, having a plumber inspect the copper pipes before closing is a smart precaution.

 Is PEX better than copper for residential plumbing?

-PEX and copper each have strengths.
-PEX is more affordable at about $0.50 per foot versus $2.00 per foot for copper, and it is more flexible and adaptable to different installation situations.
-Copper offers a longer track record, does not pollute water, and holds tight connections for decades.
-The better choice depends on your home’s specific needs and budget.
+PEX and copper each have real strengths, and neither is universally better for every situation.
+PEX is more affordable at about $0.50 per foot compared to $2.00 per foot for copper, it is more flexible and easier to route through existing walls, and it handles temperature changes without the freeze risk that copper carries.
+Copper offers a longer proven track record, does not pollute water, and holds tight connections for decades when properly installed.
+For many homeowners in the Triangle area, PEX makes practical sense for full repiping projects.
+For others, copper’s durability and water quality record make it the right call.
+The best answer depends on your home’s specific construction, your budget, and what a qualified plumber recommends after evaluating your situation.

 Can I install copper pipes myself?